-Goal of the course is to introduce the concepts of numerical modelling for partial differential equations.
-We will mainly consider elliptic equations and numerical methods based on finite elements, classic and mixed formulations.
+The course is organized into 42 hours of frontal lesson and 36 hours of computer lab.
+Goal of the activity is to introduce the concepts of numerical modelling for partial differential equations.
+We will mainly consider elliptic equations.
+We will analyze numerical methods based on finite elements, classic and mixed formulations.
 Moreover, the course addressed in detail during lab hours algorithmic topics and leads the students to the complete implementation of the proposed methods on MATLAB

 Expected learning outcomes